sriosq/Road_to_SC_QSM/README.md

 Explain about the susceptibility distribution creation > Acquisition simulation > Importance and applications

+Attribution to the data set link : https://creativecommons.org/licenses/by/4.0/ It was used to pass through total segmentator CT and then used as template to label and create susceptibility distribution volume.
+Susceptibility distribution volume is used for simulating MRI acquistion.
 # References
 [1] Chan, K.-S., Marques, J.P., 2021.
 SEPIA—Susceptibility mapping
 pipeline tool for phase images.
 Neuroimage 227, 117611.